czerwonk/bird_exporter/README.md

 # bird_bgp_exporter
-BGP session state exporter for bird routing daemon to use with Prometheus
+BGP metric exporter for bird routing daemon to use with Prometheus

 # Remarks
 this is an early version